 Another study also was designed to assess the side by side performance of our vascular testing product compared with traditional analog ABI with Doppler measurements in medical practices.
 In this prospective study at five medical practices during 2013 through 2015, 360 limbs from 180 patients were examined with three techniques: Our vascular testing product, traditional analog ABI with Doppler, and Duplex ultrasound imaging as a gold standard.
 Results demonstrated that our test demonstrated greater sensitivity, greater accuracy and equivalent specificity compared to ABI with Doppler measurements.
 The results of the study are available as a white paper.
 Among limitations of the study are that it had a small sample size, was conducted at a mix of primary care and specialty practices, had no formal tracking of consecutive patients, and was sponsored by us.

 Patents and Licenses

 We have been issued one patent for our apparatus, U.S. Patent No. 7,628,760, which expires December 11, 2027.
-One other U.S. patent application is pending.
-Other patents are in process.

 Governmental Regulation